 The fuses are branded as Richstar and have the ASTA and Kite marks.
 The end caps have a dull matt finish.
 These look to to be genuine.
 There is also an ASTA licence number:497 and a Kitemark number: KM34254.
 BEAB website and BSI Kitemark website both have a search facility to check the licence numbers.
 I couldn't find a matching licence on either site.
 I contacted BSI and they confirmed that the Kitemark number is not registered and the fuse should be considered as counterfeit.

 The dimensions meet the BS1362 requirements and it also contains a sand filling.
 If it were not for the incorrect licence numbers being printed on the fuse, there would be no reason to suspect that these were counterfeit.

 Unfortunately this proves how difficult it is to tell the difference between counterfeit and genuine BS1362 fuses.
 The ASTA, BSI or Nemko approved symbols do not prove authenticity.

 If you are purchasing fuses online, we recommend only using a reputable supplier such as RS Components or Farnell.
 Both of these companies are able to provide data sheets and compliance documentation for the products they sell.

 Trading Standards report that counterfeit fuses "may explode violently and may blast the top of the plug or blast the plug from the socket”.

-I thought it might be interesting to capture a video of the fuse in operation during the short circuit.
+Below is a video of a fake fuse in operation during the short circuit.
 This is a 5A fuse taken from the second pack connected to a standard 230V ring circuit with a 32A MCB.